ndf-zz/tiny-v1/README.md

 Where:

-   - [PB] is the desired state of ports 1-8 on Port B
+   - [PB] is the desired state of outputs 1-8 on Port B
    - [PA] is 0x80 ORed with the desired state of Port A or 0x00 to leave Port A unchanged